DataDog/documentation/content/guides/outliers.md

 For example, to alert when a Cassandra host is abnormally loaded compared to the rest of the group, you can [add a new outlier monitor](https://app.datadoghq.com/monitors#create/outlier) for the metric.

-Start by navigating to the [New Monitor](https://app.datadoghq.com/monitors#/create) page and selecting Outlier.
-The **Outlier Detection** option in step (1) should already be selected.
-Define the metric in step (2) just like you would for any other metric alert.
+Navigate to the [New Monitor](https://app.datadoghq.com/monitors#/create) page and click **Outlier**.
+Then fill out the **Define the metric** section just as you would for any other monitor.

 {{< img src="outliers/outliers-new-monitor-define-metric.png" >}}

-In the alert conditions you will select the grouping and timeframe.
+In the alert conditions, select the grouping and timeframe.
 Then select an algorithm and parameter values to use for outlier detection.

 {{< img src="outliers/outliers-newer-monitor-set-conditions.png" >}}